Historic Alexandria

 Alexandria Black History Museum

 The Alexandria Black History Museum houses collections relating the history and accomplishments of African Americans in Alexandria.
+The Watson Reading Room is a non-circulating library with collections covering a wide range of topics related to the Black experience.

 Fort Ward Museum & Historic Site

 Fort Ward Museum features a collection of over 2,000 objects from the Civil War period, primarily of Union origin, in conjunction with the Federal history of the site.
-Also included are objects related to the Civil War Defenses of Washington, and local Civil War history.
+Also included are objects related to the Civil War Defenses of Washington and local Civil War history.

 Gadsby’s Tavern Museum